eaglewarrior/Data-analysis-python-projects/README.md

 6) Product recomender using image processing in matlab I have used HSV and Gabor radon algorithm to extract texture and color features of a image and later calculate euclidean distance between the query vector and the database of feature factor of images and best 10 images would be displayed.

+7)Human activity recognization

+The Human Activity Recognition database was built from the recordings of 30 study participants performing activities of daily living (ADL) while carrying a waist-mounted smartphone with embedded inertial sensors.
+The objective is to classify activities into one of the six activities performed.